-The Selling Basics (The Costs involved in Selling) When it comes to selling your property you must take the following costs into account, otherwise you will end up with far less in your hands than you expected:
+The Selling Basics (The Costs involved in Selling) when it comes to selling your property, you must take the following costs into account, otherwise you will end up with far less in your hands than you expected:

-- Capital Gains Tax: CGT is set at approx. 19% of your profits.
+- Capital Gains Tax: CGT is set at a percentage of your profits.
 However, if you are non-resident, on completion 3% of your initial sales price will be retained as a partial retention for your CGT liability.
 Please note, it is the buyer’s responsibility to retain this 3% and pay it to the tax authorities on your behalf.
 If your profit is lower than this amount you can claim back the difference.
 If it is higher, you should pay the balance to the Spanish taxman within 2 to 3 months after the sale.

 - Plus Valia: Impuesto sobre el Incremento del Valor de los Terrenos de Naturaleza Urbana.
 The plusvalia is a local (municipal) tax charged by the town hall on properties when they are sold.
 It is calculated on the rateable value of property and the number of years that have passed since the property was last changed hands.
 The objective is to tax the increase in the value of the land on which the property stands, some of which is due to improvements to the area carried out by the local government and the community at large.The base for this tax is the valor catastral (an administrative value that is usually lower than the market value, sometimes considerably so) of the property.
 The amount due in tax will depend on how long the seller has owned the property: the longer the period, the higher the amount of tax.